wangbrav/AdaptForget/README.md

 # AdaptForget

-This repository contains the implementation of AdaptForgetfrom:
+This repository contains the implementation of AdaptForget :

-AdaptForget: A Domain Adaptive Feature-Level Forgetting Approach Can Achieve Individual-Level Data Forgetting in Healthcare
+AdaptForget: A Domain-Adaptive Feature-Level Unlearning Approach for Achieving Single-Entry Data Forgetting in Healthcare

 # Prerequisites:
 ```python